doc4d/docs/docs/ViewPro/method-list.md

 The `VP PASTE FROM OBJECT` command <!-- REF #_method_.PASTE FROM OBJECT.Summary -->pastes the contents, style and formulas stored in a object to a cell range<!-- END REF -->.

-In *targetRange*, pass the cell range whose content, style, and/or formula cells will be pasted.
-If *originRange* refers to more than one cell, only the first one is used.
+In *targetRange*, pass the cell range object where the values, formatting, and/or formula cells will be pasted.
+If *rangeObj* refers to more than one cell, only the first one is used.

-In *dataObject*, pass the object that contains the cell data, style, and formulas to be pasted.
+In *dataObject*, pass the object that contains the cell data, formatting, and formulas to be pasted.

 In the optional *options* parameter, you can specify what to paste in the cell range.
 Possible values: